 Note that distribution agents work with a number of hotels and if your system is not running properly they may decline the partner request form your hotel.
 Thus, prior to sending it, make sure that your software works in a decent way and all important elements (rates, rooms availability, payment methods) are fully configured.

 Channel management feature

-It doesn’t matter if the hotel employs five or five hundreds of staff members – there is the necessity to monitor how well they perform.
+It doesn’t matter if the hotel employs five or five hundred staff members – there is a necessity to monitor how well they perform.
 Same thing with profit.
-The use of custom-built hotel management systems allows drawing personalized reports at the end of a specific period and keep finances under control.
+Using custom-built hotel management systems allows for drawing personalized reports at the end of a specific period and keeping finances under control.

 1. Income management

-Revenue indicators are vital for monitoring the overall financial situation and taking actions to maximize profitability.
-Although OTAs and showy marketing campaigns do help to increase the revenue, it’s still important to monitor everyday expenses and income to understand what exactly led to gains or downfalls.
+Revenue indicators are vital for monitoring the overall financial situation and taking action to maximize profitability.
+Although OTAs and showy marketing campaigns help increase revenue, it’s still essential to monitor everyday expenses and income to understand what led to gains or downfalls.

-The revenue management helps to monitor competitors’ prices, services, marketing campaigns, and activities they offer.
-Additionally, the system takes into account future events and monitors the cost of hospitality services to offer best pricing strategies.
+Revenue management helps monitor competitors’ prices, services, marketing campaigns, and activities.
+Additionally, the system considers future events and monitors the cost of hospitality services to offer the best pricing strategies.

 Revenue management is simple with a custom-built HMS

 In the end of a specific time-period, hotel management might want to collect information about staff performance, some details about their guests, data delivered by custom hotel property management system and so on.

 The main advantage of this feature is that you can create any report depending on the metrics you’d like to check.
 For example, if the system is connected to OTAs you can understand whether the partnership is successful or it’s the right time to look for other partners elsewhere.